 DEP's reliability planning studies model all confirmed transmission obligations for its Balancing Authority Area in its base case.
 Included in this is TRM for use by all LSEs.
-TRM is composed of contracted VACAR reserve sharing, and inrush impacts and parallel path flow impacts.
+TRM is composed of contracted VACAR reserve sharing and inrush impacts.
 DEP models TRM by scheduling the reserved amount on actual reserved interfaces as posted on the DEP Open Access Same-time Information System ("OASIS").